garethltm/obsibrain/sc900/Identity Protection.md

 - Detect risky behaviors like:
 	- Anonymous IP address usage
 	- Password spray attacks
 	- Leaked credentials
 	- and more...
 	During each sign-in, ID Protection runs all real-time sign-in detections generating a sign-in session risk level, indicating how likely the sign-in is compromised.
 Based on this risk level, policies are then applied to protect the user and the organization.
 ### Investigate risks
+- Risk detections:
+	- Each risk detected is reported as a risk detection
+- Risky sign-ins:
+	- A risky sign-in is reported when there are one or more
-	-
+- Risky users: